-4.3.3.1 Civil Works
+4.3.4.1 Civil Works

-- 1 Mobilization Fee Advance payment made to the Contractor equivalent to fifteen percent (15%) of the contract cost upon submission of written request and Bank Guarantee to the amount advance acceptable to the LGU. - a) The LGU shall, upon written request of the contractor, which shall be submitted as a contract document, make an advance payment to the contractor in an amount equal to fifteen percent (15%) of the total contract price. - b) Advance payment shall be made to Contractor, only upon confirmation in writing of the issuing bank that the submitted Bank Guarantee equivalent to the amount of mobilization fee is authentic and valid. - c) The advance payment shall be completely repaid by the contractor when 80% of the contract price has been certified for payment. - d) Repayment of advances shall commence on every progress billing but must be fully recouped at 80% progress payment.
-Recoupment of mobilization shall be made for every progress payment based on this schedule:
+- a) Mobilization Fee Advance payment made to the Contractor equivalent to fifteen percent (15%) of the contract cost upon submission of written request and Guarantee to the amount advance acceptable to the LGU or FCA/FCA Clusters. - The LGU or FCA/FCA Clusters shall, upon written request of the contractor, which shall be submitted as a contract document, make an advance payment to the contractor in an amount equal to fifteen percent (15%) of the total contract price. - Advance payment shall be made to Contractor upon submission of Guarantee which is authentic and valid and the amount is equal to the advance payment and is valid until the advance payment is fully recoup. - 3) The advance payment shall be completely repaid by the contractor when 80% of the contract price has been certified for payment. - 4) Repayment of advances shall commence on every progress billing but must be fully recouped at 80% progress payment.
+Recoupment of mobilization shall be made for every progress payment based on the percentage of progress payment. (% of Billing to be Paid / 80%) - 5) The Contractor may reduce his bank guarantee by the amount refunded from the advance payment. - b) Progress Payment Contractor can be paid monthly upon submission of Statement of Work Accomplished (SWA) verified and certified by the Joint Inspectorate Team (JIT) with a letter requesting for payment based on the percentage of work accomplished.

-- 1st 30% progress payment of the contract cost amount to be recouped is 37.5% (30/80) of mobilization fee - 2nd 30%% progress payment (60% cumulative) of the contract cost amount to be recouped is 37.5% (30/80)of mobilization fee - 3rd 20% progress payment (80% cumulative) amount to be recouped is 25% (20/80) of mobilization fee. - e) In case the progress payment did not follow the 30%, 60% and 80%, recoupment of mobilization fee will be computed based on the actual percentage of payment but the denominator is always 80%. - f) The Contractor may reduce his bank guarantee by the amount refunded from the advance payment. - 2 Progress Payment Payment made to Contractor upon submission of Statement of Work Accomplished (SWA) verified and certified by the Joint Inspectorate Team (JIT) with a letter requesting for payment based on the percentage of work accomplished. - a) The contractor may submit a request for payment of progress billing together with SWA with a minimum of 30% and maximum of 80% physical accomplishment.
-The final payment is 20% of the total contract cost and Certificate of Completion must be secured by the Contractor.
-The submitted SWA must be verified and certified by the JIT. - b) The LGU shall have the right to deduct from the Contractor's progress billing recoupment of mobilization fee, retention money to cover third party liabilities, as well as uncorrected discovered defects in the project and taxes as prescribed by the BIR. - 3 Retention Money Amount retained to cover uncorrected discovered defects and third party liabilities equivalent to ten percent (10%) of the progress payment based on the total amount due to the contractor until the value of works are completed.
+- The contractor may submit a request for payment of monthly progress billing together with SWA and physical accomplishment.
+The submitted SWA must be verified and certified by the JIT. - 2) The LGU or FCA/FCA Clusters shall have the right to deduct from the Contractor's progress billing recoupment of mobilization fee, retention money to cover third party liabilities, as well as uncorrected discovered defects in the project and taxes as prescribed by the BIR. - c) Retention Money Amount retained to cover uncorrected discovered defects and third party liabilities equivalent to ten percent (10%) of the progress payment based on the total amount due to the contractor until the value of works are completed. - Progress payments are subject to retention of ten percent (10%) referred to as the "retention money".
+Such retention shall be based on the total amount due to the contractor prior to any deductions and shall be retained from every progress payment until the value of works is completed.
+However, if after fifty percent 50% completion, the Work is satisfactorily done and on schedule, no additional retention shall be made, otherwise, the ten percent (10%) retention shall again be imposed. - 2) Upon completion of the contract and issuance of certificate of completion, in case that retention money retained is equal to 10% of the contract cost, fifty percent (50%) shall be returned, the remaining fifty percent (50%) shall be returned at the expiration of the defects liability period, which is one year from date of completion.
+In no case that retention money to be remained shall be less than 5% of the contract cost or 50% of the 10% required retention money.
+However, the Contractor may request for the release of remaining retention money by replacing it with a Bank Guarantee equivalent to the same amount upon confirmation by the issuing bank that said Guarantee is authentic and valid.

-- a) Progress payments are subject to retention of ten percent (10%) referred to as the "retention money".
-Such retention shall be based on the total amount due to the contractor prior to any deduction and shall be retained from every progress payment until the value of works is completed. - b) Upon completion of the contract and issuance of certificate of completion, fifty percent (50%) of the retention money shall be returned, the remaining fifty percent (50%) shall be returned at the expiration of the defects liability period, which is one year from date of completion.
-However, the Contractor may request for the release of remaining 50% retention money by replacing it with a Bank Guarantee equivalent to the same amount upon confirmation by the issuing bank that said Guarantee is authentic and valid.
+4.3.4.2 Documents Required for Payment to Contractor

-4.3.3.2 Payment of Mobilization Fee
+a) Payment of Mobilization Fee